RitchieLab/LPC/README.md

 **Logging in with WinSCP:**
 - Ensure you are connected to VPN via PulseSecure.
 - Open WinSCP software
-- In the 'Session' window, enter `sarlacc.pmacs.upenn.edu` under 'Host Name'
+- In the 'Session' window, enter `servername.pmacs.upenn.edu` under 'Host Name'
 - Confirm `'Port' = 22`, `'Connection type' = SSH`, and `'File protocol' = SFTP`
 - Enter your username and password where indicated
 - [For convenience] Click Save and give your session any name for future use.